Ashod/Now-Reading-Redux/README.md

 Tested up to: 3.2
 Stable tag: 6.0.8.0

-Allows you to display the books you're reading, have read recently and plan to read, with cover art fetched automatically from Amazon.
+Allows you to track and share the books read, in progress and a wishlist of future books to read, with cover art fetched automatically from Amazon.

 ## Description ##